Jesse-Kerr/recordmender/checklist.md

 # Plan

+- [ ] Make list of producers to sample
 - [ ] Scrape whosampled.com to mongoDB for 500 producers
 - [ ] Answer 5 questions about the whosampled database.
 - [ ]